NomicFoundation/hardhat/packages/hardhat-network-helpers/README.md

 ### Usage

 Import it and use it in any of your files.
-For example, this script mines some blocks and then prints the block number.
+For example, this [Hardhat script](https://hardhat.org/hardhat-runner/docs/advanced/scripts) mines some blocks and then prints the block number.

 ```js
 const helpers = require("@nomicfoundation/hardhat-network-helpers");